campusrover/cr_ros_3/README.md

 Things that should/need to be done:
 * continue improving documentation - especially with regards to the alexa voice integration (instructions for launch, setup, etc)
 * add install scripts to automatically install all dependancies on both robot and remote pc
+* implement methods to accomdate to the user's system, for instance:
+    * a global environment variable to set user's preferred web browser of choice
+    * using variables to merge alien and mutant launches into one